Beowulf Boritt Design

 He and his work have been called "feverishly inventive" (New York Times), "visionary" (Playbill), "miraculous" (New Yorker), "a scene-stealing master builder" (Architectural Digest), "unapologetically daring" (Town and Country) , and "a genius guy who does crazy sets."
 (Mel Brooks).

-Off-Broadway, he has designed over one hundred shows, including Kenny Leon's production of Much Ado About Nothing, Saheem Ali and Jocelyn Bioh’s Merry Wives, and Dan Sullivan's Coriolanus for Shakespeare in the Park, Fiddler On The Roof (in Yiddish) directed by Joel Grey, the original production of Jason Robert Brown’s The Last Five Years for director Daisy Prince, Mike Birbiglia's The New One, Sleepwalk With Me, My Girlfriend's Boyfriend, and Thank God For Jokes for Seth Barrish, and Strindberg’s Miss Julie for director Scott Schwartz.
+Off-Broadway, he has designed over one hundred shows, including Kenny Leon's productions of Hamlet and Much Ado About Nothing, Saheem Ali and Jocelyn Bioh’s Merry Wives, and Dan Sullivan's Coriolanus for Shakespeare in the Park, Fiddler On The Roof (in Yiddish) directed by Joel Grey, the original production of Jason Robert Brown’s The Last Five Years for director Daisy Prince, Mike Birbiglia's The New One, Sleepwalk With Me, My Girlfriend's Boyfriend, and Thank God For Jokes for Seth Barrish, and Strindberg’s Miss Julie for director Scott Schwartz.

 He has designed scenery for Lincoln Center Theater, Roundabout Theatre Company, Public Theatre, Manhattan Theatre Club, Second Stage, Vineyard Theatre, Manhattan Class Company, Primary Stages, Pearl Theatre, Keen Company, Red Bull, and New Group.